Experienced Tour Leader / Tour Guide - Scotland 2025

 ✨Showcase Your Local Knowledge

 Make sure to highlight your in-depth knowledge of Scotland during the interview.
-Share interesting facts, local customs, and personal experiences that demonstrate your passion for the region.
+Share interesting facts or personal experiences that demonstrate your passion for the destinations you'll be leading tours in.

 ✨Emphasise Safety and Organisation

 Discuss how you prioritise safety and organisation in your previous roles.
-Provide examples of how you've managed group dynamics and ensured a safe environment for all participants.
+Provide examples of how you've managed group safety and handled any incidents, showcasing your problem-solving skills.